The full text of the initiative is below, or you can download a copy:

 (3) Ballot Distribution and Voting Procedure

 Voting on the budget is to occur during the first week of June.
 The timing of this period may be changed by the Congress of Directors, with a threshold of two-thirds (2/3) supermajority for the approval of such a change.
-Sample Ballots are to be distributed to all households with at least one (1) Eligible budget Voter, no later than two weeks prior to the City Budget Vote.
-During the allotted one-week period, each Neighborhood Assembly must convene a special meeting dedicated to the budget vote.
+Sample ballots are to be distributed to all households with at least one (1) Eligible Budget Voter, no later than two weeks prior to the City Budget Vote.
+During the allotted one-week period, each Neighborhood Assembly shall convene a special meeting dedicated to the City Budget Vote.
 Each Neighborhood Assembly meeting place shall serve as a polling place.

-For the purpose of voting on the City budget, all Neighborhood Assemblies shall have access to sufficient voting equipment and resources at a similar level provided for other municipal elections.
+For the purpose of voting on the City's budget, all Neighborhood Assemblies shall have access to sufficient voting equipment and resources at a similar level provided for other municipal elections.

 (4) Ballot Content

-The official Ballot shall be designed by the Congress of Directors, with support from Democratic Budgeting Program personnel and City election officials, and conform to appropriate standards set out in the California Elections Code.
+The official Ballot shall be designed by the Congress of Directors, with support from People's Budget Program staff and City election officials, and conform to appropriate standards set out in the California Elections Code.
 The Ballot shall include an explanation of the function of each agency/department being voted upon, prior year allocations for those agencies/departments, and recommendations from Citywide Committees and City Council.
-The Ballot will include sections pertaining to the allocation of General Funds and Special Funds and, as appropriate, a section on the programming of funds by City agencies/departments, as described below.
-The Ballot may also include amendments to the Democratic Budgeting Program by the Congress of Directors, if any are proposed.
+The Ballot shall include three (3) voting sections: (1) Allocating General Purpose Funds, (2) Allocating Special Purpose Funds, and (3) Approving Departmental Program Expenditures, described below.
+The Ballot may also include a fourth section to vote on amendments to the People's Budget Program, if any are proposed by the Congress of Directors.

 (a) General Funds Allocation

-The Eligible Voters will decide what percentage of the General Purpose Fund will be allocated to each City agency/department.
-In order for this section of the ballot to be counted for a given voter, the percentages must add up to one-hundred percent.
-Voting equipment facilitating this validity check will be provided as needed.
+The Eligible Budget Voters will decide what percentage of the General Purpose Fund will be allocated to each City agency/department.
+In order for this section of the ballot to be counted for a given voter, the percentages must add up to exactly one-hundred (100) percent.
+Voting equipment facilitating this validity check shall be provided.

-The final result is the average of all the votes, with a blank vote counted as a vote to keep the amount the same as the prior year.
-The General Funds Allocation thus decided goes into effect in the second fiscal year thereafter.
+The final result is the average of all the votes.
+The General Funds Allocation thus decided goes into effect in the second fiscal year after the vote.

 (b) Special Funds Allocation

-Voters will decide between up two (2) allocation packages (i.e. slates combining all City funds beside the General Purpose Fund): an allocation package recommended by the Congress of Directors (which synthesizes proposals from the Citywide Committees) and an allocation package--if recommended--by City Council.
+Voters will decide between up two (2) allocation packages of all funds other than those in the General Purpose Fund.
+The Congress of Directors may propose an allocation package, synthesizing proposals from the Citywide Committees, and City Council may propose an allocation package.

-The final result will be the average of the two (2) packages as determined by the proportion of votes for each.
+If two allocation packages are proposed, the final result will be the average of the two (2) packages as determined by the proportion of votes for each.
 A vote for both is counted as half a vote for each, and a vote for neither is not counted.
-The Special Funds Allocation thus decided goes into effect in the second fiscal year thereafter.
+If only one package is proposed, that will be the package adopted by default.
+The Special Funds Allocation thus decided goes into effect in the second fiscal year after the vote.

 Section 823.
 Transparency

-The same financial information provided to City Council and the Mayor for the proper allocation of the budget shall be extended to the Democratic Budgeting Program including, but not limited to, Democratic Budgeting Program personnel, officers, and Neighborhood Assemblies.￼
+The same financial information provided to City Council and the Mayor for the proper allocation of the budget shall be extended to the People's Budget Program including, but not limited to, People's Budget Program staff, officers, and Neighborhood Assemblies.